-For more information, see the Keeping pets factsheet on our website or contact your neighbourhood officer, leasehold officer or supported housing officer.
+For more information, see the Keeping pets factsheet on our website or contact your resident services officer, home ownership services officer or supported housing officer.

 Fire and home safety

 As your landlord, our top priority is your safety.
 We do all we can to keep you safe from fire and other accidents in your home and to comply with fire and health and safety legislation.